Biden signs burst of virus orders, vows 'Help is on the way'

 The new president has vowed to take far more aggressive measures to contain the virus than his predecessor, starting with stringent adherence to public health guidance.
 A key difference is that under Biden, the federal government is assuming full responsibility for the COVID response.
 And instead of delegating major tasks to states, he is offering to help them with technical backup and federal money.

-He faces steep obstacles, with the virus actively spreading in most states, slow progress on the vaccine rollout and political uncertainty over whether congressional Republicans will help him pass a $1.9 trillion economic relief and COVID response package.
+He faces steep obstacles, with the virus actively spreading in most states, vaccine shortages, slow progress on distribution and political uncertainty over whether congressional Republicans will help him pass a $1.9 trillion economic relief and COVID response package.

+Adding to the challenges are virus mutations, particularly one that has emerged in South Africa, that may make vaccines somewhat less effective.
+Dr. Anthony Fauci told reporters at the White House briefing that “we are paying very close attention to it.”
+Biden's plan includes an expansion of research capabilities to map out the genetic structure of new variants.

 Biden officials have said they've been hampered by a lack of cooperation from the Trump administration during the transition.
 They say they don’t have a complete understanding of their predecessors’ actions on vaccine distribution.
 And they face a litany of complaints from states that say they are not getting enough vaccine even as they are being asked to vaccinate more categories of people.

-The U.S. mask order for travel implemented by Biden applies to airports and planes, ships, intercity buses, trains and public transportation.
+Biden's mask order for travel applies to airports and planes, ships, intercity buses, trains and public transportation.
 Travelers from abroad must furnish a negative COVID-19 test before departing for the U.S. and must quarantine upon arrival.
 Biden has already mandated masks on federal property.

+Although airlines, Amtrak and other transport providers now require masks, Biden's order makes it a federal mandate, leaving little wiggle room for passengers tempted to argue about their rights.
+The action was applauded by airline unions and supported by a major industry trade group.

 Biden is seeking to expand testing and vaccine availability, with the goal of 100 million shots in his first 100 days in office.
 But some independent experts say his administration should strive for two or three times that number.
 Even with the slow pace of vaccinations, the U.S. is already closing in on 1 million shots a day.